NOTE FROM Doug:

 • Why should you read books?
 There’s nothing that can replace reading books.
 Not online articles, not audiobooks, not podcasts, not ChatGPT, not Twitter, not TikTok, not Netflix, not YouTube, nothing.
 Sure, you can get information from all those places but learning is only one reason to read a book and it’s not even the best one.
 Of course, there’s also entertainment, but I can probably suggest better forms of pure entertainment.

-However, as a form, reading books differentiates itself in two key ways.
-One, length, and two, it’s less reactive but at the same time, very intimate.
+However, as a form, reading books differentiates itself from other forms of entertainment in two key ways.
+One, length, and two, it’s less reactive yet very intimate.
 This means things land differently.
-Combined, it helps to develop a set of “super” soft skills that cannot be replicated by other forms of entertainment.
+It helps to develop “super” soft skills.
+Sure, hard skills pay the bills, but soft skills make you better at whatever you do.
+Now imagine what super ones can do for you.

-• Super Soft Skill #1: Reading books increases your ability to entertain differing ideas and opinions or difficult concepts and stories—which is something we all should be doing more.
+• Super Soft Skill #2: Reading books increases your ability to entertain differing ideas and opinions or difficult concepts and stories—my favorite reason and something we all should be doing more.

-• Super Soft Skill #2: Reading books allows you to be alone with your thoughts.
-And if you’re courageous enough, this gives you the proper time and space to think critically and freely.
+• Super Soft Skill #3: Reading books allows you to be alone with your thoughts.
+If you’re courageous enough, this gives you the time and space to think critically and freely.

-• Super Soft Skill #3: Reading books makes you more creative.
+• Super Soft Skill #4: Reading books makes you more creative.
 It strengthens the all-important imagination muscle.
-You don’t use it, you lose it.
+Use it or lose it.

 • Super Soft Skill #5: Reading books makes you more patient.
 It helps you to delay gratification because books delay gratification.

-• Super Soft Skill #6: Reading books promotes better focus and builds long-term attention spans.
-It hedges against the current cultural experiment of rewiring our brains for short-term attention.
+• Super Soft Skill #6: Reading books increases your ability to focus.
+It builds long-term attention spans and hedges against the current cultural experiment of rewiring our brains for short-term attention.
 (See every other form of entertainment.)

 • Super Soft Skill #7: Reading books forces you to slow down.
 Slow is smooth and smooth is fast.
 Not only that, but length provides the necessary context for true comprehension.